gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-RUN ON BANK Pa., March Union Trust Company of this city transacted as usual today, following slight run on the institution yesterday.
-Rumors that the institution was in unsound condition spread rapidly and many depositors withdrew their funds. statement by the Lancaster clearing house association that it would stand
+RUN ON BANK WITHSTOOD Lancaster, Pa., March 14.-(A. P.) -The Union Trust Company of this city, transacted business as usual after a slight run on the Institution Monday.
+Rumors that the institution was in unsound financial condition spread rapidly and many depositors withdrew their funds.
+Officials declared that the deposits on the day of the run were nearly equal to the withdrawals.

 Bank runs are almost always and everywhere a deterioration of bank fundamentals.